Regression-type analysis for block maxima on block maxima: SM B: Details on the Lambert function

-The Lambert $W$ function is used in the paper for deriving a linear approximation to the logistic regression manifold (cf~Appendix~D), and thus we offer here some details on it.
+The Lambert $W$ function is used in the paper for deriving the regression manifold for the logistic model (cf~Example~\ref{logistic} and Appendix~D), and thus we offer here some details on it.
 Formally, the Lambert $W$ function is a set of functions representing the inverse relation of the function $f(z) = z e^z$ for any complex $z$.
 Since we deal only with positive real valued $z$, the equation $f(z) = z e^z$ has only one solution $w = W(z)$, with $W$ being the principal branch of the Lambert $W$ function.
 A useful property of this function is that for any constant $a\in \mathbb{R}$ one has

 which is derived from

 See \cite{BorweinLindstrom2016LambertFunc} for further details.